 If planning the above-mentioned events isn’t your thing, just remember who and what this is all about.
 It’s to celebrate the fact that your best friend found the person she’ll spend the rest of her life with, so celebrate that.
 If there’s a long engagement, use the extra time to get together to go out and have fun in small ways.
 Unlike the shower or bachelorette, getting your nails done together or going to lunch can be a nice distraction from all of the big events and will bring you back to some quality time and is a reminder of why you’re the MOH to begin with.

 You might not think this is a real responsibility of the MOH, but how stressful would it be for the bride if she knew some of the maids weren’t getting along?
 Ensure they are with some quick bonding activities.
 We suggest some fun ones here.

 KEEP THINGS ON TRACK ON THE WEDDING DAY

 If there’s not a wedding planner keeping everything on schedule, this duty might fall on you.
 Various tasks like hair, make-up, getting dressed and making sure the bride has eaten and had plenty of water are all necessary to ensure the wedding goes off without a hitch.

 Wedding Guys Wisdom: request the timeline ahead of time to avoid stress and conflict come wedding day.

 As for Maid of Honor duties during the ceremony, it might be your job to hold the bouquet after the Bride walks down the aisle.
 Just remember to give it back to her for her walk back down post-ceremony.

 MAKE A SPEECH

 Along with answering guests’ questions at the wedding, and possibly spreading the word on your hashtag for the evening, there are other tasks you and the bridesmaids will be responsible for.
-For more general bridesmaid responsibilities, check out our Bridesmaids Etiquette story, here.
+For more general bridesmaid responsibilities beyond Maid of Honor duties, check out our Bridesmaid Etiquette story, here.